-- 9.1.2. require a further test report from the technical service responsible for conducting the tests. - 9.2.
-Without prejudice to the provisions of paragraph 9.1. above, a variant of the vehicle whose unladen mass does not differ by more than \pm 20 per cent from that of the approval-tested vehicle shall not be regarded as a modification of the vehicle type. - 9.3.
-Notice of confirmation of approval or of refusal of approval, specifying the modifications shall be communicated by the procedure specified in paragraph 4.3. above to the Parties to the Agreement which apply this Regulation.

-10. CONFORMITY OF PRODUCTION
+- 10. MODIFICATIONS OF THE VEHICLE TYPE - 10.1.
+Every modification of the vehicle type shall be notified to the administrative department which approved the vehicle type.
+The department may then either: - 10.1.1. consider that the modifications made are unlikely to have appreciable adverse efforts, and that in any case the vehicle still meets the requirements; or - 10.1.2. require a further test report from the technical service responsible for conducting the tests. - 10.2.
+Without prejudice to the provisions of paragraph 10.1. above, a variant of the vehicle whose unladen mass does not differ by more than \pm 20 per cent from that of the approval-tested vehicle shall not be regarded as a modification of the vehicle type. - 10.3.
+Notice of confirmation of approval or of refusal of approval, specifying the modifications shall be communicated by the procedure specified in paragraph 3.3. above to the Parties to the Agreement which apply this Regulation. - 11.
+CONFORMITY OF PRODUCTION